Brimley Road: Public transit

 The 57A route would continue until it was replaced by 128 Brimley North route.

-The 903 Kennedy–Scarborough Centre Express runs on Brimley between Scarborough Centre and Eglinton during peak hours, stopping only at Lawrence Avenue.
 The 12A/B Kingston Road also serves Brimley from Kingston Road to Eglinton.
 South of Kingston Road, Brimley Road South has served as the off-street loop for a number of routes since the 1950s, with the 12 Kingston Road doing this since 1968.
-The 175 Seasonal Bluffer's Park route serves Brimley Road from Eglinton to the Bluffs (Brimley Road South) during the summer.
+The 201 Seasonal Bluffer's Park route serves Brimley Road from Eglinton to the Bluffs (Brimley Road South) during the summer.

 In 2002, the TTC examined the feasibility of building a Scarborough RT station at Brimley Road.
 It concluded that demands are not enough, and instead a pedestrian walkway was built towards Scarborough Centre station.
 In 2007, it was stated that the issue will be re-examined when significant land developments take place west of Brimley Road near the proposed location of Brimley station.
 In February 2008 the TTC made a motion that the current study should include the addition of a station where the existing line crosses Brimley Road.

 From September 1989 to September 1993 Brimley Rd North of Steeles was served by 128A Brimley North from Scarborough Centre to 14th Avenue by the TTC.
 In September 1993 for about a year Markham Transit took over operations on Brimley Road between Steeles Avenue and 14th Avenue as Route 6 Brimley while TTC operated south of Steeles Ave to Scarborough Centre (128 Brimley North).
-To this day there is no bus service on Brimley Rd North of Steeles Ave due to low ridership (servicing an area without connecting east-west route).
+To this day there is no bus service on Brimley Rd North of Steeles Ave due to low ridership (servicing an area without connecting east–west route).
+Until the closure of the Scarborough RT in 2023, the 903 Kennedy–Scarborough Centre Express (then known as the 131E Nugget Express from September 2000) ran on Brimley between Scarborough Centre and Eglinton during peak hours, stopping only at Lawrence Avenue.